 If he had lived and not brought battle that day.
 His bold actions would never have endeared him to the generations that followed many years after his death.
-Leonidas as joint king of the Spartans, died for what he believed in.
-But he also died to fulfill the prophecy of the Oracles, that made sure that his beloved Sparta would survive.
+Leonidas as joint king of the Spartans died for what he believed in.
+But he also died to fulfil the prophecy of the Oracles, that made sure that his beloved Sparta would survive.

-The Spartans would have inevitably met the invasion force of Xerxes with whatever remained of their Peloponnese allies and stray exiles who had come to them from other defeated city states.
-Before the Persians would have had chance to enter Spartan soil, the Spartans would have aggressively defended their kingdom.
-In these desperate circumstances the Spartans would send every warrior that they possessed to defend their homeland.
-In excess of 30,000 skilled fighting men would have had to fight over 150,000 Persians upon the soil of Ancient Greece.
-These odds would meant nothing to the brave soldiers of Sparta but perhaps, self preservation would override their need for senseless slaughter.
+The Spartans would have inevitably met the invasion force of Xerxes with whatever remained of their Peloponnese allies and stray exiles who had come to them from other defeated city-states.
+Before the Persians would have had the chance to enter Spartan soil, the Spartans would have aggressively defended their kingdom.
+In these desperate circumstances, the Spartans would send every warrior that they possessed to defend their homeland.
+More than 30,000 skilled fighting men would have had to fight over 150,000 Persians upon the soil of Ancient Greece.
+These odds would mean nothing to the brave soldiers of Sparta but perhaps, self-preservation would override their need for senseless slaughter.

 After all, the force that Xerxes brought to Ancient Greece was not just soldier, archer and cavalry.
 The Persians possessed many more sailing vessels than the Spartan and Athenian navies, which would have led to a restriction of trade that would have brought much of their lands to near starvation.

-This combined with bubbling tensions from the underclass of Spartan society, who were enslaved and tormented; would have surely seen an implosion of a civilization that was not as cohesive as other nations that had already fallen beneath the boots of the mighty of Persian empire.
+This combined with bubbling tensions from the underclass of Spartan society, who were enslaved and tormented; would have surely seen an implosion of a civilization that was not as cohesive as other nations that had already fallen beneath the boots of the might of the Persian empire.

-If no Greek force was there to meet the invasion force of the Persians, It is highly likely the Persian army would have marched on those city states not aligned to Xerxes or wavering in their support for his rule.
-Once the other city states had been smashed by superior numbers, there would have been the systematic slaughter of males and many of the younger females would have been sent back to the heart of the Persian Empire to become slaves in service to other nobility and the military elite.
-Ancient Greece would have been decimated and it would never reach the potential that made it the shinning light of the ancient world.
+If no Greek force was there to meet the invasion force of the Persians, the Persian army would likely have marched on those city-states not aligned to Xerxes or wavering in their support for his rule.
+Once the other city-states had been smashed by superior numbers, there would have been the systematic slaughter of males and many of the younger females would have been sent back to the heart of the Persian Empire to become slaves in service to other nobility and the military elite.
+Ancient Greece would have been decimated and it would never reach the potential that made it the shining light of the ancient world.

 Much of the language we use today would have been lost and replaced by a Persian equivalent.
 We would call our stars by different names and stories of Greek mythology would have either become lost or warped by the tongues of a fragmented oral tradition.